domschrei/krunner-symbols/README.md

 Open krunner and enter the keyword for what you want to copy.
 Click on the desired entry tagged with *Symbols* or press Enter while focusing it (navigating with arrow keys). krunner disappears and the result has been copied to your clipboard.
 With `Ctrl+V`, you can paste it anywhere.

+Use double quotation marks to enclose a string with empty spaces that you want to match exactly.
+Otherwise, inexact matches will be shown as well based on a simple heuristic.

 You can use the plugin as some more general form of alias-resolver (i.e. entering some keyword in order to get the corresponding text) and as a general shortcut app by editing the configuration file appropriately.

 ## Configuration

 **TL;DR:** Look at the file `krunner-symbolsrc` and you will get the idea.
 Store custom stuff in `~/.config/krunner-symbolsrc`.
-Don't forget to activate full Unicode support if you want it!

 Additional to the primary source `/usr/share/config/krunner-symbolsrc`, you can create a second file `~/.config/krunner-symbolsrc` for custom, additional definitions.
 Those definitions will override those inside the global config, so that you can give a new meaning to globally defined symbols, if you wish.
 Keep in mind that you will have to restart krunner (`kquitapp krunner && krunner`) for configuration changes to take effect.